 Eagle Scouts: Planning and coordination are important steps toward completing your service project and earning the Eagle Scout rank.
 Scouts are highly encouraged to take the lead in communicating with the Natural Resources staff, with limited support from parents and troop leaders.
 Completion of a service project should challenge you to develop and utilize your leadership, communication, and organization skills.

 Depending on the season, here are some typical projects where we could use volunteer assistance.
 We also encourage your ideas to enhance the Air Force Academy.

 - pulling or cutting noxious weeds

 - trash cleanup in natural areas

-- conducting fishermen creel census
+- collect fishermen creel census data

 - coordinate a Creek Week watershed cleanup crew (September)